Keywords in abstracts act as the cataloging system for your research to be indexed and found efficiently, and deliver your work to the right audience.

 Abstract:

 This research examines the relationship between renewable energy adoption and economic growth in developing countries.
-Through regression analysis, the study identifies key drivers such as policy frameworks and technological innovation.
+Through regression analysis, the study identifies key drivers, including policy frameworks and technological innovation.

 Keywords: renewable energy, economic growth, developing countries, policy frameworks, technological innovation.

-Klimova, B. F. (2013) states that very careful attention must be devoted to writing an abstract, which authors should avoid to succeed in having their articles published.
+Klimova, B. F. (2013) states that very careful attention must be devoted to writing an abstract, which authors should pay close attention to to succeed in having their articles published.

 These include: